 To me, this beverage is the number one for handling my thirst.
 It’s a refreshing herbal liquid that is perfect for tropical weather.
 The drink will consist of monk fruit, longan, rock sugar, and winter melon.
 Although it can be served hot or cold, locals often go with the latter.

-Monk fruit is a famous fruit in southern China that is well-known for its natural sweetness.
+Monk fruit is a famous fruit in China, especially in the southern region, that is well-known for its natural sweetness.
 Besides, regarding logan, the fully ripened ones are perfect owing to their juicy and succulent texture.

 If you don’t know, Air Mata Kucing is a wonderful drink to ease your sore throat and cough.
 It also appeared on the list of top 6th most delicious beverages by CNN.